 In 2010, a study was published titled Effect of oral intake of capsaicinoid beadlets on catecholamine secretion and blood markers of lipolysis in healthy adults: a randomized, placebo controlled, double-blind, cross-over study.

 In this study, 20 healthy men and women consumed either 2 mg of Capsimax or a placebo (they took a week off between trials).
 Prior to using the supplements, all people ate the same food which was provided by researchers.

-These researchers noted that use of Capsimax resulted in more fatty acids being released in the blood of people compared to when they took the placebo (in other words, greater fat burning ability).
+These researchers noted that the use of Capsimax resulted in more fatty acids being released in the blood of people compared to when they took the placebo (in other words, greater fat-burning ability).

 While greater fat burning ability is good, because the study was so short, it's not not possible to know if this extra fat burning lead to weight loss.
 Fat burning and weight loss don't always mean the same thing.
 It would be worthwhile to re-do this study for a longer time period to see if weight loss occurred.

 This study reported no negative side effects, which is good.

 A 2016 study, titled Tolerability of Capsaicinoids from Capsicum Extract in a Beadlet Form: A Pilot Study, looked at various doses of Capsimax (2mg, 4mg, 6 mg, 8 mg, and 10mg) each given for a week to 12 overweight women.
 Since the women took 5 different amounts, each for a week, this study lasted 5 weeks.

 One of the things this study did look at was weight loss.
 Regrettably, women did not lose any weight or reduce body mass index (BMI) during this study.

 Like the previous study, no negative side effects were reported.
 Capsimax did not alter blood pressure or impact anything else that was measured (red blood cells, kidney function, etc.), which is good.